 The Culture Experiment Canvas has two parts: one describes the experiment and how it will be executed and measured; the other helps capture the results and define the course of action.

-Testing the right experiment facilitates conversations to better understand the problem at hand, not just if a solution works or not.
-Quantifying the results is essential to set specific goals to evaluate later how well the experiment performed.
+Testing the right experiment facilitates conversations to better understand the problem at hand, not just whether or not the solution works.
+Quantifying the results is essential to set specific goals and later evaluate how well the experiment performed.

 After running the experiment, capture the results and decide if you will discard, iterate, or scale the solution tested.

 The Culture Design Toolkit is a friendly and effective way to build fearless cultures.
-It’s human-centered design approach helps design workplace culture based on people’s insights and allows for rapid experimentation and iteration.
+Its human-centered design approach helps design workplace cultures based on people’s insights and allows for rapid experimentation and iteration.